International Council of Academies of Engineering and Technological Sciences

 Through CAETS, Academies around the world collaborate on technology-related issues of global significance and maintain strong bilateral relations.

-ATSE will host the other thirty-one members of the CAETS network for the 2025 CAETS annual conference.
+ATSE will host the other thirty-one members of the CAETS network for CAETS 2025: Generations.

 Generations is the theme for the 2025 CAETS conference, which will bring together exceptional leaders in technology, engineering and applied science from around the world - a special event that looks back to move forward.